 This is one of the articles in Lesson 2 - learn communication basics and skills to get more social needs met more often.
-Progress with Lesson 2 depends on progress on Lesson 1 - empower your resident true Self to guide your personality in calm and conflictual times.
+Progress with Lesson 2 depends on progress on Lesson 1 - empower your wise true Self to guide your personality in calm and conflictual times.

 Do you ever feel unsure of how to respond effectively with "difficult" people or social situations?
 This article illustrates response options for many common relationship problems.
 A problem occurs when adults or kids can't fill their current primary needs well enough because of some trait or behavior of another person.

 options for responding effectively to many common social "problem behaviors."

 This series assumes you're familiar with the ideas in Lessons 1 and 2 in this Web site.